bbhunter/maskcat/README.md

 ```

 ## Generating Tokens
+- Generates tokens from `stdin` by removing non-alpha characters.

 ### How does it work?
 - Token generation replaces all digit and special characters within a string then filters for token length based on the provided input.
 ```
 $ cat list.tmp
 Password123